BDuenweg/Lattice-Boltzmann-weights/README.md

 Apart from being useful for researchers and practitioners, the script may perhaps also be used in a classroom setting.

-A detailed description of the underlying mathematical theory is given in the paper "Semi-automatic construction of Lattice Boltzmann models" by Dominic Spiller and Burkhard Duenweg, see http://arxiv.org/abs/2004.03509 .
+A detailed description of the underlying mathematical theory, together with illustrative examples, is given in the paper "Semi-automatic construction of Lattice Boltzmann models" by Dominic Spiller and Burkhard Duenweg, see http://arxiv.org/abs/2004.03509 (accepted for publication at Physical Review E on April 6, 2020).

 More extensive documentation can be found at https://bduenweg.github.io/Lattice-Boltzmann-weights/ .